Escobita/selenium/selenium-core/selenium-website/src/main/rst/xx_webdriver.rst

 started with WebDriver!

 In this next example, you shall use a page that requires Javascript to work properly, such as Google Suggest.
-You will also be using the `FirefoxDriver`_.
+You will also be using the :ref:`FirefoxDriver`.
-Make sure that Firefox is installed on your machine and is in the normal location for your OS.
+Make sure that :ref:`Firefox is installed on your machine and is in the normal location for your OS <FirefoxDefaultLocations>`.

-..
-TODO: add default locations as a note (or footnote)

 Once that's done, create a new class called GoogleSuggest, which looks like: